mpcq-network/mpcq-json-rpc-relay/docs/configuration.md

 TEST_TRANSACTION_RECORD_COST_TOLERANCE=0.05
 ```

 > **_NOTE:_** Acceptance tests can be pointed at a remote locations (previewnet and testnet and custom environments).
-In this case configuration will require details for remote consensus node gRPC endpoints [previewnet / testnet](https://docs.hedera.com/hedera/networks/testnet/testnet-nodes) / [mainnet](https://docs.hedera.com/hedera/networks/mainnet/mainnet-nodes) and [Mirror Node REST API endpoints](https://docs.hedera.com/hedera/sdks-and-apis/rest-api), be sure to configure `HIERONET_NETWORK` and `MIRROR_NODE_URL` appropriately to point away from your local host and to valid deployed services.
+In this case configuration will require details for remote consensus node gRPC endpoints [previewnet / testnet](https://docs.hedera.com/hedera/networks/testnet/testnet-nodes) / [mainnet](https://docs.hedera.com/hedera/networks/mainnet/mainnet-nodes) and [Mirror Node REST API endpoints](https://docs.hedera.com/hedera/sdks-and-apis/rest-api), be sure to configure `MPCQNET_NETWORK` and `MIRROR_NODE_URL` appropriately to point away from your local host and to valid deployed services.
 When pointing to previewnet and testnet, account Ids (`OPERATOR_ID_MAIN`) and private keys (`OPERATOR_KEY_MAIN`) for previewnet and tests may be obtained from the [MPCQ Portal](http://portal.hedera.com).

 > **_NOTE 3:_**: Unlike ethereum, MPCQ does not allow clients to set their own gas price in order to prioritize their transaction.
 The price is "published in a fee schedule file, so all MPCQ clients pay the same gas price", which helps give MPCQ clients predictability in gas costs.
 MPCQ transaction fees are set in fiat(USD) but paid using the gas price in HBAR.
 The value of HBAR fluctuates with the market so the gas price fluctuates as well.
 The TEST_GAS_PRICE_DEVIATION allows for a range of gas prices reflecting the current market rates, when testing the current gas price in the acceptance tests.
 Read more about transaction fees [here](https://hedera.com/fees) and [here](https://hedera.com/blog/pricing-smart-contracts).